fhiso/basic-concepts/type-system.md

 Name             `http://www.w3.org/2001/XMLSchema#integer`
 Type             `http://www.w3.org/2000/01/rdf-schema#Datatype`
 Pattern          `[+-]?[0-9]+`
+Value Space      all integers
-Supertype        *No non-trivial supertypes*
+Supertype        *No non-trivial supertypes known to this standard*
-Abstract         `false`
 ------           -----------------------------------------------

-{.ednote}  Its *supertype* is actually `xsd:decimal`, but this is not a supported *datatype* in this standard.

-{.note}  &#x5B;[XSD Pt2](https://www.w3.org/TR/xmlschema11-2/)] also
-provides a range of signed and unsigned *datatypes* for integers represented in a specified number of bytes.
-The *datatypes* are `xsd:byte`, `xsd:short`, `xsd:int`, `xsd:long` and their unsigned equivalents.
-FHISO discourage the use of all of these *datatypes* in conjunction with FHISO standards as there very few genealogical contexts where an integer is required but where the value can be guaranteed always to fit in these fixed sized *datatypes*.

-{.ednote}  This draft does not include specific guidance on the use of `xsd:positiveInteger` and `xsd:nonNegativeInteger`.
+This *datatype* *must not* be used for values which are typically but not invariably integers.

+This *datatype* can represent arbitrarily large integers, but unless otherwise stated, applications *may* opt not to support values greater than 2&thinsp;147&thinsp;483&thinsp;647 or less than &minus;2&thinsp;147&thinsp;483&thinsp;648.
+In the event an unsupported value is encountered, a *conformant* application *may* handle it in an implementation-defined manner, but *must not* convert it to a different integer.

+{.ednote} I'd be in favor of simplifying the $[-2^{31}, 2^{31}-1]$ range to "*may* opt not to support values with more than nine digits."

+The *lexical space* of this *datatype* is the set of all *strings* consisting of a finite-length sequence of one or more decimal digits (U+0030 to U+0039, inclusive), optionally preceded by a `+` or `-` sign
+(U+002B or U+002D, respectively).

+This *datatype* has several alternative representations of each integer value because leading zeros are permitted, the `+` sign is optional, and the value `-0` is permitted.
+The *canonical forms*
+do not use the `+` sign,
+do not have leading zeros on non-zero values, and represent zero as "`0`".

-#### The `xsd:anyURI` datatype                                 {#anyURI}
+### The `xsd:anyURI` datatype                                 {#anyURI}

-FHISO uses the `xsd:anyURI` *datatype* defined in §3.3.17 of &#x5B;[XSD Pt2](https://www.w3.org/TR/xmlschema11-2/)] to represent
+FHISO standards represent *terms* using the `xsd:anyURI` *datatype* defined in §3.3.17 of [XSD Pt2].
-*strings* which are valid IRIs.

-{.note} Despite the name of this *datatype* it is used to represent any IRI, not just those which are valid URIs.
-This misleading naming arose because XML Schema 1.0 did restrict the *datatype* to just URIs as IRIs were yet to be standardised.
-XML Schema 1.1 broadened the definition to include IRIs and FHISO uses this broader definition of the *datatype*.

-Formally this is an *unstructured datatype* with no restrictions imposed on its *lexical space*; nevertheless, this *datatype* *should* only be used with *strings* which match the `IRI-reference` production in §2.2 of &#x5B;[RFC 3987](https://tools.ietf.org/html/rfc3987)] which matches both absolute and relative IRIs.
+Formally this is an *unstructured datatype* with no restrictions imposed on its *lexical space*;
+nevertheless, this *datatype* *should* only be used with *strings* which match the `IRI-reference` production in §2.2 of [RFC 3987] which matches both absolute and relative IRIs.

-{.note} FHISO are following the definition in §3.3.17 of &#x5B;[XSD Pt2](https://www.w3.org/TR/xmlschema11-2/)] in making this an *unstructured type*.
-XML Schema does this because the rules for validating an IRI are complex, subject to frequent updates, and dependent on IRI scheme.

 : Datatype definition